OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_Sheet.md

 Separation of duties is a fundamental principle of internal control in business and organizations.
 It is a system of checks and balances that ensures that no single individual has control over all aspects of a transaction.
 This is done by assigning different tasks to different people, so that no one person has control over the entire process.
 This helps to reduce the risk of fraud and errors, as well as ensuring that all tasks are completed in a timely manner.
 Separation of duties is an important part of any organization's internal control system, and is essential for maintaining the integrity of the organization's financial records.

+**CISA Secure by Design:** Implement least privilege and role separation at every layer of the system architecture.

 ### 2. The principle of Defense-in-Depth

 The principle of Defense-in-Depth is a security strategy that involves multiple layers of security controls to protect an organization’s assets.
 It is based on the idea that if one layer of security fails, the other layers will still be able to protect the asset.
 The layers of security can include physical security, network security, application security, and data security.
 The goal of Defense-in-Depth is to create a secure environment that is resilient to attack and can quickly detect and respond to any security incidents.
 By implementing multiple layers of security, organizations can reduce the risk of a successful attack and minimize the damage caused by any successful attack.

+**CISA Secure by Design:** Use layered protections to maintain memory safety and mitigate systemic risks.

 ### 3. The principle of Zero Trust

 Zero Trust is a security model that assumes that all users, devices, and networks are untrusted and must be verified before access is granted.
 It is based on the idea that organizations should not trust any user, device, or network, even if they are inside the organization’s network.
 Instead, all requests for access must be authenticated and authorized before access is granted.
 Zero Trust also requires organizations to continuously monitor and audit user activity to ensure that access is only granted to those who need it.
 This model is designed to reduce the risk of data breaches and other security incidents by ensuring that only authorized users have access to sensitive data.

+**CISA Secure by Design:** Assume no component or user is trusted by default; verify and authenticate continuously.

 ### 4. The principle of Security-in-the-Open

 Security-in-the-Open is a concept that emphasizes the importance of security in open source software development.
 It focuses on the need for developers to be aware of the security implications of their code and to take steps to ensure that their code is secure.
 This includes using secure coding practices, testing for vulnerabilities, and using secure development tools.
 Security-in-the-Open also encourages developers to collaborate with security experts to ensure that their code is secure.

+**CISA Secure by Design:** Foster a security-aware developer culture and integrate secure coding practices into the CI/CD pipeline.

 ## Security Focus Areas